-House panel chair: 'No choice' but to hold Barr in contempt
+White House asserts 'executive privilege' as House panel takes aim at Barr

 Representative Doug Collins, the panel’s ranking Republican, criticized Nadler in a statement late on Tuesday for rejecting Justice officials’ “accommodations,” and praised “the department’s endurance.”

+The House, then controlled by Republicans, voted in 2012 to hold Eric Holder, attorney general under Democratic President Barack Obama, in contempt for failing to turn over subpoenaed Justice Department documents about a gun-running investigation called Operation Fast and Furious.
+It was the first time that Congress had held the top U.S. law enforcement official or any Cabinet member in contempt.

-The redacted Mueller report details extensive contacts between Trump’s 2016 campaign and Moscow, but did not find there was a conspiracy between Moscow and the campaign.
-The report also describes actions Trump took to try to impede Mueller’s investigation.
+The redacted Mueller report details extensive contacts between Trump’s 2016 campaign and Moscow as well as the campaign’s expectation of benefiting from Russia’s actions.
+But Mueller said there was not sufficient evidence to show a criminal conspiracy between Moscow and the campaign.
+The report also describes a series of actions Trump took to try to impede Mueller’s investigation.

 On Tuesday, the Trump administration stymied a separate effort by House Judiciary Committee Democrats to subpoena records from former White House counsel Don McGahn, directing him not to provide the documents sought by the panel.